Xu-Gavin/CS-135-Assignments/README.md

 Furthermore, all my code is written in DrRacket.

-In terms of uploading, I will not upload all my assignments at once, I will upload them on a daily basis because I myself would like to review all the uploads and see whether I need to change some things or what not.
+In terms of uploading, I will not upload all my assignments at once, I will upload them on occasionally because I myself would like to review all the uploads and see whether I need to change some things or what not.

+Furthermore, NOT ALL ASSIGNMENT CODE IS UPLOADED.
+In fact, I won't be uploading a good portion of my code that I find unimportant or uninteresting.